Xerefic/RL_Games/README.md

 ## Game Description

 The environment consists of two snakes (agents) and `n/2` food locations at any instant.
-The snakes (agents) can move in three directions; namely left, right and straight ahead.
+The snakes (agents) can move in three directions; namely **left**, **right** or **straight** ahead.
 The objective of the game is to possess a greater score than the opponent either by consuming the food or by colliding with the opponent.

 A breief description on the environment is given below:

 ### State Space:
 - The state space is characterised by a `n x n` Grid (Continious Space).